kaveeshanethruwan/react-query/README.md

 11. refetchInterval: polling - this will pause if screen lost the focus
 12. refetchIntervalInBackground: polling in background/ window not in focus mode
 13. onClick - enable: false in config, access refetch method, call it in eventHandler
+14. onSuccess, onError - in useQuery these two configs are there to set callback func accordingly. both will get their own params